 Stillbirth and Late-Term Miscarriage

 I couldn’t even name some of the things that terrified me most, but the scariest of all was anything unknown: I had read one too many horror stories from the darker corners of the internet on stillbirth and late-term miscarriage.
 Having already endured one miscarriage, I didn’t think I could “go through” pregnancy again if another were to occur.
 However, when it was pointed out to me that I saw pregnancy as something to endure rather than enjoy, I decided I needed a significant attitude adjustment.

-My fear of stillbirth was not an unfounded one, as it certainly does happen and is as earth-shattering and traumatic as any event could be.
-Fortunately, I dispelled this fear by being in-tune with my body at all times: perhaps to an unhealthy degree, but it helped me to know my body’s natural rhythm during pregnancy.
-I knew what felt normal when I could expect our girl to be active, and how to encourage her to wiggle a bit when I was worried she hadn’t been moving much.
+My fear of stillbirth was not unfounded, as it certainly does happen and is as earth-shattering and traumatic as any event could be.
+Fortunately, I dispelled this fear by being in tune with my body, perhaps to an unhealthy degree, but it helped me know my body’s natural rhythm during pregnancy.
+I knew what felt normal when I could expect our girl to be active and how to encourage her to move a bit when I was worried she hadn’t been moving much.
 Though you cannot prevent something so horrible from happening, you can feel more in control of anxieties surrounding the issue by being aware of changes in baby’s movement and your body.
 I feel like this was one of the main things consuming my happiness during pregnancy, and letting go of the fear of this unknown enabled me to be much more relaxed.

 Having a C-Section